 Shivali started her role as a Postdoctoral Research Fellow at the Stanford University Department of Dermatology in September 2020.
 She grew up in Leicestershire, England.
-She graduated from Cardiff University School of Medicine in 2017, and has a BSc (Honors) in Medical Genetics.
-Following graduation, she completed a two-year academic internship programme with the University Hospitals of Leicester, England.
-Following selection for a national medical leadership fellowship, Shivali worked as an Editor at The BMJ from 2019-20.
-One of her key roles was leading climate change content and activity within the journal.
-She led the publication of a series of articles highlighting the importance of climate change on health and healthcare, attended and reported on key health and climate events and organised a national webinar on health and climate change.
-She also edited education articles and wrote and published covid-19 guideline summaries.
+She graduated from Cardiff University School of Medicine in 2017, and has a BSc (Honours) in Medical Genetics.
+After graduation, she completed a two-year academic internship program with the University Hospitals of Leicester, England.
+Following this, she was selected for a national medical leadership fellowship and worked as an Editor at The BMJ from 2019-20.
 Whilst at medical school, she co-founded The British Student Doctor Journal, a novel peer-reviewed journal to educate and train medical students in editorial work, peer review and publishing.
-The journal is a publication of The Foundation for Medical Publishing, and Shivali now serves as an Executive Director and Trustee of this organisation.
-She has interests in publication and research ethics and global health.
+The journal is a publication of The Foundation for Medical Publishing, and Shivali now serves as an Executive Director and Trustee of this organization.

 Jean Tang, Postdoctoral Faculty Sponsor